cpp-tutor/dbasic/README.md

 # dbasic

 Modern implementation of the original Dartmouth BASIC compilers from the 1960s in the D programming language.
+This version compiles from BASIC source to LLVM IR (in textual format).

-This software is currently under a state of rapid development and should therefore be considered alpha quaality.
+This software is currently under a state of rapid development and should therefore be considered alpha quality.
+Please be aware that there are currently many issues with the code under both Linux and Windows.

-**Important Note**: The original version targeting 32-bit ARM is being moved to a separate branch (target-arm32), and it is unlikely much further work will be done.
-The focus of development is currently to support an LLVM target which will ultimately allow for compilation to native code (instead of ARM assembly language), as well as use of the LLVM optimizer.

 ## Building